michaelmosmann/silk/index.md

 ### Pure Java
 Silks is a small flexible core that is easy to utilise and extend.
-It helps to decouple your application with elegance by providing a well-considered handful of techniques to modularise and configure your programs without conditional declarations.
+It helps to decouple your application with elegance by providing a well-considered handful of techniques to modularise and configure your programs without conditional declarations with solely pure Java code.

 ### Sequence of declaration is irrelevant
 Together with Silk's immutability the absence of conditions brings a functional nature to Silk wherein the sequence of declarations becomes irrelevant!